CNN TV

 Give me a break….let’s hear something else for a change.

-Michael in Arizona July 31st, 2008 3:13 pm ET
+July 31, 2008 at 3:13 pm |

 NO,McCain’s recent attacks are a complete turn off.
 As an independent who has lived in Arizona for many years, I and many others have seen a huge change in John McCain.
 Our recent governor stated on NPR radio that McCain has jumped off the straight talk express, and maybe he should get back on.
 I was undecided for a long time, even though I usually vote Republican, but after watching this bull for too long, I am voting for Obama.
 At least he talks about his plans while McCain spends 99% of his time talking negatively about Obama.
 He comes across like a jealous and childish moron.